bjornharrtell/jsts/README.md

 ## Caveats

 * In a few cases Java overloading cannot be correctly translated to JavaScript.
 One such case is `createMultiPoint` in `GeometryFactory` which only works with `Point[]` arguments.
+* In some cases you might get a `TopologyException` thrown as an `Error`.
+This is expected if a calculation fails due to precision issues.
+To resolve this issue try reducing precision in the input and at the same time make sure the input is valid as defined by the [OGC Simple Features specification](http://www.opengeospatial.org/standards/sfs).